AyoubMounim/mu_exercise_logger/README.md

 Some changes and improvements that need to be addressed:

 * Add functions to visualize the logged data.
+* Add functions to reset the logger status.
+* Add functions to modify logged data.
 * Add configuration options.